4 Exploratory Data Analysis

 colors = c("#699fb3", "white", "#b3697a"),

-The heatmap shows that most numerical features in the churnCredit dataset are only moderately or weakly correlated, suggesting that they capture distinct behavioural dimensions.
-One notable exception is the perfect correlation (\(r = 1\)) between credit.limit and available.credit, indicating that one is mathematically derived from the other.
-Including both in a model would therefore add redundancy without contributing new information.
-This relationship can be seen in the following pair of scatter plots:
+The heatmap shows that most numerical features are only weakly or moderately correlated, suggesting that they capture distinct behavioral dimensions.
+One notable exception is the perfect correlation (\(r = 1\)) between credit_limit and available_credit, indicating that one feature is mathematically derived from the other.
+Including both in a model would therefore introduce redundancy without adding new information.
+This relationship is illustrated in the following scatter plots:

 labs(x = "Credit Limit", y = "Available Credit")